plasma-umass/coverup-eval/README.md

     docker load <docker/coverup-runner.tar
 ```

-- add any keys
+- add any keys to `config/common.sh` or `your-new-model.sh` below; `config/common.sh` is always included, and is in `.gitignore` to help avoid checking it in by mistake.

 ```
-    vim config/common.sh    # add any keys here, or add them to your-new-model.sh below
+    vim config/common.sh
 ```

 - add configuration.
 This will be a new file; see `config/default.sh` for an example